arisGio/webpack/README.md

 we want to add some other loaders
 --> if you want your code to be BACKWARDS COMPATIBLE with older browsers and so on --> use BABEL or the Babel Loader

-npm i -D babel-loader @babel/core @babel/preset-env --> they should have been added to package.json
+<code>npm i -D babel-loader @babel/core @babel/preset-env</code> --> they should have been added to package.json

 then go to webpack.config.js and add one more rule about js files excluding files in the node_modules folder

-npm run build to make sure that after saving there are no errors
+<code>npm run build</code> to make sure that after saving there are no errors

 ## Asset Resource Loader